 Heading is often a football skill some young players are not keen on.
 If done badly it will hurt!
 Try to build up confidence with short easy heading practice to build confidence.
 Players should head the ball with the middle of their forehead and try to keep their eyes open.
 Using the nose or the top of the head is going to hurt.

-Player tries to head the ball through cone gate targets placed around and behind the players feeding the balls in.
+The player tries to head the ball through coned gates placed around and behind the players feeding the balls in.
+More confident players can have the gates smaller or farther away.

 Two small teams compete for the ball in different areas aiming to finish with a headed goal.